Last updated on January 3rd, 2024 at 06:00 am

 The Four Lessons in Surah Kahf

-The Ashaab went to sleep; and woke up 300 years later, in a time when the ruler was a believer.
+The Ashaab went to sleep and woke up 300 years later when the ruler was a believer.
 Thus, Allah showed how he protects those who have unwavering faith in Him.
 It gives us an example to remain steadfast in our faith despite hardships.
+Here you can get the authentic translation of Surah Kahf in English.

 The third story is that of Hazrat Musa and Al-Khidr; Allah commands Musa to go on a journey with Al-Khidr to show Hazrat Musa that Allah bestows Knowledge to whomever he sees fit; no one on earth knows everything except Allah.

 The people of the valley beseeched Dhul-Qarnayn to construct a wall between them and the tribe of Ya’juj and Ma’juj (Gog and Magog), who were creating mischief.
-Dhul-Qarnayn built a great wall to keep the tribes out and keep the people of the valley safe.
+Dhul-Qarnayn built a great wall to keep the tribes out and the valley’s people safe.

 The Greatest Virtue of Reciting Surah Kahf: Protection from Dajjal